 The fair value measurement of contingent consideration is determined using Level 3 inputs.
 The Company's contingent consideration represents a component of the total purchase consideration for Pfizer's respiratory delivery platform and certain other acquisitions.
 The measurement is calculated using unobservable inputs based on the Company's own assumptions primarily related to the probability and timing of future development and commercial milestones and future profit sharing payments which are discounted using a market rate of return.
-At March 31, 2022 and December 31, 2021, a discount rate of 8.0% was utilized in the valuations.
+At June 30, 2022 and December 31, 2021, discount rates ranging from 8.0% to 8.5% were utilized in the valuations.
 Significant changes in unobservable inputs could result in material changes to the contingent consideration liability.

-A rollforward of the activity in the Company's fair value of contingent consideration from December 31, 2021 to March 31, 2022 is as follows:
+A rollforward of the activity in the Company's fair value of contingent consideration from December 31, 2021 to June 30, 2022 is as follows: